Berkeley-Data/hpt/evaluation_sen12ms_assessment.md

 ### 1. Scene Classification
 1. Label were used -- **IGBP land cover scheme**.

-&nbsp a. the original IGBP land cover scheme has **17** classes.
+> a. the original IGBP land cover scheme has **17** classes.

-&nbsp b. the simplified version of IGBP classes has **10** classes, which derived and consolidated from the orignial 17 classes.
+> b. the simplified version of IGBP classes has **10** classes, which derived and consolidated from the orignial 17 classes.

+2. Definition of single-label and multi-label.

+> .
+The authors has already processed and stored the labels of each image in SEN12MS dataset.

+- single-label_IGBPfull_ClsNum: This file contains scene labels based on the full IGBP land cover scheme, represented by actual class numbers.
+- single-label_IGBP_full_OneHot: This file contains scene labels based on the full IGBP land cover scheme, represented by a one-hot vector encoding.
+- single-label_IGBPsimple_ClsNum: This file contains scene labels based on the simplified IGBP land cover scheme, represented by actual class numbers.
+- single-label_IGBPsimple_OneHot: This file contains scene labels based on the simplified IGBP land cover scheme, represented by a one-hot vector encoding.
+All these files are available both in plain ASCII (.txt) format, as well as .pkl format.

 ### 2. Semantic Segmentation